Need help getting funds? Lendtek matches you with lenders instantly

 This form of payment is accepted at thousands of gas stations across the United States.
 The best fuel cards accrue rewards totaling several cents per gallon with minimal or no monthly fees.

 To compare multiple lenders at once, trucking businesses and startups can use a free loan matchmaking service.
 After filling out just one application, businesses are matched with several lenders based on their needs and eligibility.
-Lendio, for example, aggregates more than 300 funders to create a one-stop-shop for small business financing needs.
+Lendio, for example, aggregates more than 300 funders to create a one-stop solution for small business financing needs.

 Find Funding for Any Credit Level